-The enforcement of law and order should be guided by the principles of legality and proportionality and moderation preferring the less intrusive approach.
-Whenever possible, a de-escalating police approach should be chosen based on dialogue, negotiated management of public space and partnership.
+The enforcement of law and order should be guided by the principles of legality and proportionality and moderation, giving preference to the less intrusive approach.
+Whenever possible, a deescalating police approach should be chosen based on dialogue, negotiated management of public space and partnership.

-Law enforcement authorities of the Member States responsible for security at major events with international dimension, in particular at political events, must seek to ensure that the human rights, in particular the right freely to express opinions and to assemble in a peaceful manner in accordance with the European Convention on Human Rights, are fully respected.
-Interference from elements whose objectives or actions are violent or other forms of criminal nature should be prevented to the furthest possible extent.
+The law enforcement authorities of the Member States responsible for security at major events with an international dimension, in particular at political events, must seek to ensure that human rights, in particular the right freely to express opinions and to assemble in a peaceful manner in accordance with the European Convention on Human Rights, are fully respected.
+Interference from persons or groups whose objectives or actions involve violence or other acts of a criminal nature should be prevented to the furthest possible extent.